Assistant Professor of Biology

 B.S.
 Microbiology; Life Sciences Communication from the University of Wisconsin-Madison

-I am a PhD student in the Population Biology, Ecology and Evolution (PBEE) program.
+I am a PhD candidate in the Population Biology, Ecology and Evolution (PBEE) program.
 I am interested in understanding how environmental factors affect host-parasite dynamics.
 Specifically, I am interested in understanding how the presence of invasive plant species alters host-parasite dynamics in the snail-schistosome system.
 My goal is to develop invasive plant management policies that do not inadvertently increase the risk of human schistosome infections.

 B.S. in Biology and Evolutionary Anthropology, Duke University

 After obtaining my veterinary degree, I spent some time in equine private practice in Northern California.
 However, I found myself continually dissatisfied with the unanswered questions I encountered in clinical medicine, and I decided to pursue a career in research.
 Generally, I am interested in host-parasite interactions across scales and eco-immunology.
 I am currently a third year PhD student in Population Biology, Ecology, and Evolution studying the impact of host traits and community composition on schistosome transmission.
 Outside of lab I enjoy running and hiking, especially with my two dogs, Kevin and Ben.

 Ph.D.
 Class of 2018

 I am a PhD student interested in disease ecology research that can inform evidence-based wildlife conservation policies.
 I am currently working on a project to assess if inducing acquired resistance to Batrachochytrium dendrobatidis (Bd) is a feasible and efficacious intervention for managing chytrid fungus outbreaks.